dansmyers/Simulation-Fall-2019/README.md

 3. Each project will have a spec that clearly explains the requirements for satisfactory work.
 You can also ask me (through the expert request form) for an evaluation of your work-in-progress.

 4. Again, industry doesn't give partial credit.
-If you're asked to code a feature or prepare a presentation, you're ultimately going to be evaluated on a pass / fail basis.
+If you're asked to code a feature or prepare a presentation, you ultimately either perform at a satisfactory level or you don't.

-5. There are six ways to increase your grade.
+5. There are at least four ways to increase your grade.
 You only need three of them to move from the satisfactory B to an A.

 ## Course Policies